agustinov/FFmpeg-Cedrus/README.md

 Video decoding is realized not by the hardware decoder built into FFmpeg, but with the VDPAU library.
 So you need to ensure that you have installed dependencies: libpixman-1-dev, libvdpau-dev, libxext-dev, libxt-dev,
-maybe: SDL (for ffplay), X11 core (for server Linux without desktop).
+maybe: SDL (for ffplay), X11 core and xserver-xorg-video-fbturbo video driver (for server Linux without X11 desktop).
 Also you need to install the modified libcedrus, libvdpau-sunxi libraries from https://github.com/agustinov/libcedrus and https://github.com/agustinov/libvdpau-sunxi (see *2.
 Installing dependencies*).
+Make sure to remove installed libcedrus1, it prevents running modified libcedrus library.

 If you have a server Linux without X11 desktop and VDPAU, you can try to set the framebuffer video output device.
 When playing to the framebuffer video output device without X11 desktop and VDPAU, software decoding will be used.